dracula/prism/README.md

 git clone https://github.com/gusbemacbe/draucla-prism.git
 ```

-#### Add two files and PT Mono of Google Webfonts link and do not forget of adding `.htaccess` for allowing the WOFF fonts
+#### Add two files and PT Mono of Google Webfonts link and do not forget of adding `.htaccess` for allowing the WOFF fonts.
+The jQuery isn't required.

 ```html
 <!-- Put this in the head -->